DuroCodes/discordmc/README.md

 ## Default Configuration

 > [!TIP]
-> You can disable events by removing the `webhook` key from the configuration file
+> You can disable events by removing (or commenting out) their section from the config

 ```toml
 # DiscordMC Configuration